vjvardhan/finzly-api-developerportal/developer-portal/customer-account-api.md

 **Request Parameters**

-**The customer uid must be passed in the path of API request.
-In the body section must pass the details of the user account to be createds**
+The customer uid must be passed in the path of API request.
+In the body section must pass the details of the user account to be createds.

 |Name |In|Type |Required |Description|
 | :- | :- | :- | :- | :- |